ENGN2912B-2018/HPC-A/GUIGuide.md

 ## Build Our GUI with Qt Creator in Windows 10
 ### Download soirce code
 Download our project zip package and unzip it.
 Enter ```HPC-A-master-> gui-> RBCGUI```folder and create a new folder ```RBConvection```.
 Then go to [our Google drive](https://drive.google.com/drive/folders/1uOd3skYjSeGgKKKBibIzqVxK3MpL1rfd) to download the VTK data.
-Extract these 9 zip package in the ```RBConvection```.
+Extract these 9 zip packages in the ```RBConvection```.

 ### Modify VTK inlude path and library path
-Because our Qt project uses the third party libraries, you need to change our include path and library path so that Qt can detect the libraries in your own machine.
+Because our Qt project uses the third party libraries, you need to change our include path and library path so that Qt can detect the VTK libraries in your own machine.
 To do so, you need to open ```RBCGUI.pro``` and modify the following items:

-**The include path:**
+**1. The include path:**

 ```
 INCLUDEPATH += $$quote(D:\VTK\VTK-8.1.2\VTK-install\include\vtk-8.1) \
                $$quote(D:\VTK\VTK-8.1.2\VTK-install\include\vtk-8.1\vtkObjectFactory.h)
 ```

-Actually only the first line is necessary.
-You need to change the first line path into your own VTK include path and with no ```\``` at the end.
+Actually, only the first line is necessary.
+You need to change the first line path into your own VTK include path without ```\``` at the end.

-**The library path:**
+**2. The library path:**

 You need to change all these path into your own VTK lib path.
 ```